yuzono/anime-extensions/src/en/hanime/docs/VIDEO_PLAYER.md

 ## Overview

 hanime.tv uses a custom-built video player system called **omni-player** that combines multiple technologies for video playback, advertising, and streaming.
+The player is loaded in an iframe from hanime-cdn.com and uses Video.js as the playback engine with Google IMA SDK for ad integration (AdTng ad service).

 ---